Community College Statistics

 Community college tuition is more affordable than all other types of college sectors.
 This includes public four-year and private four-year institutions.

-- From 2020 to 2021, the average community college tuition and fees for full-time students average out to $3,770 nationally.
+• From 2023 to 2024, the average community college tuition and fees for full-time students averaged out to $3,990 nationally.

-- From 2015 to 2016, among the community college students who did obtain their associate’s degree, 59% didn’t take any student loans.
+• Among community college students who obtained their associate’s degree, 59% didn’t take any student loans.

-- About 26% of community college students borrowed for student loans default within 12 years of entering community college.
+• About 26% of community college students who borrowed student loans default within 12 years of entering community college.

 Looking for more statistics?
 Here is our average community college cost statistics page.